AttackOnJasper/University-notes/psych253/psych253.md

 ## Module 11 Cognitive Dissonance Theory and Attitudes
 ### Cognitive Dissonance Theory （自我安慰）
 - Example: why people keep smoking even they know it's bad
-- Idea: cognitive dissonance is aroused whenever someone holds 2 cognitions that are psychologically inconsistent
+- Idea: **cognitive dissonance is aroused whenever someone holds 2 cognitions that are psychologically inconsistent** i.e. behaviors & attitudes do not go along -> aroused
 	- How to resolve?
-Resolve it in the easiest way (try to rationalize their attitudes towards their behaviors)
+Resolve it in the easiest way (try to rationalize their attitudes to go along with their behaviors)
 - Study 1 (Festinger & Schachter):
 	- The only participant observation study in social psychology
-	- Prophecy Fail: failed prophecy for 1956 leads to conflicting cognitions of the group that believes the prophecy
+	- Prophecy Fail: failed prophecy for 1956 lead to conflicting cognitions of the group that believed the prophecy
+		- try to seek explanation about why prophecy failed
-	- The group eventually thinks cult saved the world & becomes more committed to the cult
+	- The group eventually rationalized cult saved the world & became more committed to the cult
 - Study 2 (Brehm): Free Choice Paradigm
-	- People re-rate their choices higher than their rating at the first time
+	- People re-rate their choices higher than their rating before choosing that choice
-	- Conflict: bad features of people's choice
+	- Tried to rationalize their behaviors from the conflict arised by the bad features of people's choice
-- Insufficient Justification (Festinger & Carlsmith):
+- Insufficient Justification (Festinger & Carlsmith)
 	- People change their attitudes to be consistent with their behaviors
+	- Involved in a boring task, then get paid & ask to lie to the next people that the task is fun
-	- e.g. Get $1 to lie about liking something instead of $20 makes people like that thing more (Justify their behavior)
+	- Subjects who get $1 to lie instead of $20 like that task more (Justify their behavior)
+		- $1 is not a good reason for lying -> dissonance -> resolve by changing beliefs
 	- e.g. Go to Amazon with lower salary
-- Forced Compliance Theory: people will not change their attitude to match their behavior that they are forced to do (they think that they are forced to do, so they don't have dissonace)
+- **Forced Compliance Theory** people will not change their attitude to match their behavior that they are forced to do (they think that they are forced to do, so they don't have dissonace)
 	- High choice: a trick that lets participants think that they have many choices
 	- Low choice: force participants to do something
 - Effort Justification (Aronson & Mills, 1960s)
 	- Let women talk about sex in a group
-	- Mild initiation condition (read a list of words) vs. severe initiation condition (read to male experimenter)
+	- Mild initiation condition (read a list of words) vs. severe initiation condition (read to a male experimenter)
+	- The group turned out to be grasshopper mating discussion group -> very boring -> mild condition subjects hated it
-	- Severe condition: women suffer reading in front -> try to justify their behavior -> think that the group is more fun
+	- Severe condition result: women suffer reading in front -> try to justify their behavior -> think that the group is fun

 ### Self-perception theory
 - Daryl Bem